How To Address Concerns About a Loved One's Nursing Home Care

 Find an Experienced Attorney for Legal Help

-If you are seeing signs of nursing home abuse or mistreatment—such as physical abuse, repeated falls, or malnutrition—and are considering legal action against the long-term care facility, reach out to a nursing home abuse lawyer as soon as possible for legal advice.
+Signs of nursing home abuse or mistreatment can include physical abuse, repeated falls, or malnutrition.
+If you see these signs and are considering legal action against the long-term care facility, contact a nursing home abuse attorney as soon as possible.

-Many nursing home abuse and personal injury lawyers provide free case evaluations to discuss legal options.
-Visit the Super Lawyers directory to locate an experienced nursing home abuse attorney in your area.
-For more information on this area of law, see our overviews of elder law and healthcare law, plus related content on Medicaid and long-term care planning if you have questions about paying for nursing home care.
+Many nursing home abuse and personal injury lawyers provide free case evaluations to discuss legal options and care plans.
+Visit the Super Lawyers directory to find an experienced nursing home abuse lawyer in your area.

 What do I do next?